e-caste/dsdbt-homework/HW3/Homework3_Castelli_Enrico_s280124.md

 | `CELL`          | <img src="Screenshot 2020-12-06 at 19.28.19.png" alt="Screenshot 2020-12-06 at 19.28.19" style="zoom:50%;" /> |
 | `TELEPHONE`     | <img src="Screenshot 2020-12-06 at 18.34.28.png" alt="Screenshot 2020-12-06 at 18.34.28" style="zoom:50%;" /> |

+We notice how no error is raised because the constraint is respected.

 After running

 ```sql